Methodology

 The percentage of school participation is estimated by dividing the total number of participating schools in a category (for example geographic area or school phase) by the total number of schools (as defined in ‘Other Notes’) within the same category.

-Funding allocations for schools in 2023/24 are published here (opens in a new tab).
+Funding allocations for schools in 2023/24 (opens in a new tab) are published.
 It is important to note that a small number of schools have been given no funding for the NTP during the academic year, however we have kept these schools in the denominator to make comparison to NTP figures across years more consistent, for example as those schools would have been eligible for funding under the Tuition Partners route earlier in the programme.
 The total number of schools can change through time, for example as schools open and close.

 Pupil Characteristics, 2023/24 in-year

-The statistics on pupil characteristics included in the publication use information on whether individual pupils received tutoring from the next to most recent School Census, and combine this with contextual information about individual pupils including their personal characteristics from the latest available Spring School Census.
 This approach is taken as some pupil characteristics variables are only updated once a year in the Spring School Census and there is a lag in the availability of the pupil characteristics data following the School Census date, for example to allow for data verification.
-For example, the pupil characteristics labelled as January 2024 (first published in July 2024) are based on whether a pupil received tutoring as of the Spring School Census in January 2024, and information on pupils' characteristics from the Spring School Census in January 2024.
+For example, the pupil characteristics statistics labelled as May 2024 (first published in December 2024) are based on whether a pupil received tutoring as of the Summer School Census in May 2024, and information on pupils' characteristics from the Spring School Census in January 2024.
+A small number of pupils with more than one record (less than 1%), for example who may have received tutoring in multiple institutions, are omitted to avoid double counting.

 Pupil characteristics for the delivery of tutoring from January 2024 onwards are reported for male and female based on sex.
 Prior to this male and female is based on gender.
 This change is due to a change in the data items contained within the School Census.

-If a school has reported hours or pupils more than three times its funding allocation then it is considered to be an outlier.
+If a school has reported pupils more than three times its funding allocation then it is considered to be an outlier.
 For outliers, we replace the estimated number of tutored pupils in that school with the school’s funding allocation multiplied by the average ratio of reported tutored pupils to allocated pupils for all other schools that were not identified as outliers.
 Similarly, for any outlier school we replace the number of tutored pupils from each characteristic group with the replaced number of tutored pupils in that school multiplied by the proportion of tutored pupils from that characteristic group for all non-outlier schools.

 After correcting for outliers, the percentage of tutoring provided to each pupil characteristic group is then calculated as the number of pupils identified as receiving tutoring with a particular characteristic in a category (e.g. at local authority level) divided by the total number of pupils receiving tutoring in that category.
 Percentages are then rounded to the nearest first decimal place.